w1ll18m/w1ll18m/README.md

 ### Hi there 👋
-I am William Liu, a 4th year student at the University of Waterloo pursuing Computer Science💻.
+I am William Liu, a 4th year student at the University of Waterloo pursuing Computer Science 💻.

 I love to travel ✈ and play volleyball 🏐 in my free time.